ByAUJay

 What the latest systems tell us about proving and verification speed

-Finality still dominates many routes—plan around it
+Finality still dominates many routes--plan around it

 Example A: Multi-destination price burst (aggregation helps)

-- Workload: 5,000 micro-updates across 10 chains within 60 seconds (think: rebalance window).
+- Workload: We’re looking at 5,000 micro-updates across 10 chains in just 60 seconds (imagine that rebalance window!).

-- Aggregated approach: 5 batches × 1,000 proofs each.
+- Aggregated approach: Let’s break it down into 5 batches with 1,000 proofs each.

-- Prove: ≈2–8s per 1k aggregation on a 32-core or GPU-assisted node, done in parallel by chain/route. (eprint.iacr.org)
+- Prove: It takes roughly 2 to 8 seconds to aggregate 1,000 proofs on a 32-core or GPU-assisted node, and this can be done in parallel by chain or route. (eprint.iacr.org)

-- Verify on-chain: ≈350k gas base + 7k/proof ≈ 7.35M gas per batch; clears in one or two blocks on most L2s. (blog.nebra.one)
+- Verify on-chain: You’re looking at around 350k gas as the base plus 7k per proof, totaling about 7.35M gas for each batch.
+This should clear in one or two blocks on most Layer 2s. (blog.nebra.one)

 Example B: Single-route sub-second feed (aggregation hurts)

-- Workload: price ticks on a sub-second chain (e.g., Solana ~400 ms blocks; Avalanche <1s finality). (blog.syndica.io)
+- Workload: We're talking about price ticks hitting a sub-second chain here--like Solana with its ~400 ms blocks and Avalanche, which nails <1s finality. (blog.syndica.io)

 Emerging best practices to actually reduce latency

-- Prefer “streaming” proofs over large-batch proofs
+- Go for “streaming” proofs instead of large-batch proofs

 - Make verification gas predictable